clintcarter1999/JokesAPI/README.md

 Currently there are no automated tests for this project.
 I am using Postman to test the API.
 There are a ton of tutorials on how to use Postman.
 I assume the reviewers of this project are familiar.
 You can also test from the Swagger page that comes up by default as the landing page.

+You can download a copy of Postman here: [Postman Download](https://www.getpostman.com/downloads/)

+**Postman Collection**
 Here is a link to my Postman Collection.
-[Postman Collection of API Tests](!%5BPOSTUsingTokenVariable%5D%28https://user-images.githubusercontent.com/5245897/72574277-11996b00-388e-11ea-84cc-630badf977ee.png%29)  Open Postman, then click on that link to install it into your Postman application.
-Note that you may have to change the Port
+[Postman Collection of API Tests](!%5BPOSTUsingTokenVariable%5D%28https://user-images.githubusercontent.com/5245897/72574277-11996b00-388e-11ea-84cc-630badf977ee.png%29)

+To Use That Link: *Open Postman, then click on that link to install it into your Postman application.
+Note that you may have to change the Port...more on that below...*

 NOTE: This collection provides login, user management, and bad data validation.

 **POSTMan Environment Variables**
 I HIGHLY suggest you learn about using Environment Variables inside Postman if you are not familiar.
-This will allow you to login, get the web token, save it to a environment variable {{token}}, and use that {{token}} variable in the authentication of other API calls without having to copy/paste the token string (which changes with each login session).
+Environment variables allow you to run the login, get the web token, save it to a environment variable {{token}}, and then use that {{token}} variable in the authentication of other API calls without having to copy/paste the token string (which changes with each login session).

 Here is a good article on how to make that happen:  [# Using Postman Environment Variables & Auth Tokens](https://medium.com/@codebyjeff/using-postman-environment-variables-auth-tokens-ea9c4fe9d3d7)